 V566.
-The integer constant is converted to pointer.
-Possibly an error or a bad coding style.
+Integer constant is converted to pointer.
+Check for an error or bad coding style.

 The analyzer detected an explicit conversion of a numerical value to the pointer type.
 This warning is usually generated for code fragments where numbers are used for flagging objects' states.
 Such methods are not necessarily errors but usually signal a bad code design.

 Consider this sample:

 const DWORD SHELL_VERSION = 0x4110400; ... char *ptr = (char*) SHELL_VERSION; ... if (ptr == (char*) SHELL_VERSION)

 The constant value which marks some special state is saved into the pointer.
 This code might work well for a long time, but if an object is created by the address 0x4110400, we will not determine if this is a magic flag or just an object.
 If you want to use a special flag, you'd better write it so:

 const DWORD SHELL_VERSION = 0x4110400; ... char *ptr = (char*)(&SHELL_VERSION); ... if (ptr == (char*)(&SHELL_VERSION))